I was born and raised in Manaus, a 2+ million people city in the heart of the Amazon rainforest.

 The Earth’s scenery inspires me for the same reason people travel all over the world to see stunning landscapes.
 Also, I am intrigued by the processes that interact to create, sustain, and modify these landscapes through time.

-I'm an Assistant Professor at Universidade Federal de Ouro Preto.
-Please contact me if you're interested in my work or want to chat about landscapes.
+Please contact me if you're interested in my work or in learning more about the group.

 POSITIONS AND EDUCATION